 Although data breaches are sometimes the result of malicious hackers, it is important to recognize the huge amount of risk that comes from human error from users within each organization.
 A data governance program should consider communications and training initiatives to increase data literacy, technical training on SQL and reporting tools and audits on security measures to make sure business users cannot accidentally misuse data assets.

 The security, privacy and compliance processes that are part of an organization’s data governance program are going to depend largely on the industry of the organization and the maturity of its data platform.
-Organizations should work first to identify the largest risks and opportunities in this realm.
+Companies should work first to identify the largest risks and opportunities in this realm.
 Only then can they focus on the tangible steps that can be taken to guard against the many threats to data security and privacy and improve the capabilities of their data platform.
-Our Baker Tilly professionals are here to help you along your data journey, contact us to get going on your 'how.'
+Our Baker Tilly Digital professionals are here to help you along your data journey, contact us to get going on your 'how.'